AhmedNasser1010/OrderSync/README.md

 The app will be accessible at http://localhost:5173.

 ## 🔶 Usage
-Welcome to our developer-friendly web application, a powerhouse inspired by POS systems.
+Welcome to our developer-friendly web application, a powerhouse ordering systems.
 Here's your guide to leveraging the potential of our platform:

 1.  **Admin Sign-up:**